agui1940/Wwordpress/README.md

-# WordPress: with Nginx web server in Docker
+# WordPress: with Nginx web server and Webp Server in Docker

 This project is a docker compose installation of a single site WordPress instance using Nginx as the web server and MariaDB as the database.